opencv/opencv/doc/tutorials/introduction/clojure_java/clojure_dev_intro.rst

 to interoperate with any plain java lib that has not been wrapped in Clojure to make it usable in a more idiomatic and functional way within Clojure.

+The OpenCV Java API does not wrap the ``highgui`` module functionalities depending on ``Qt`` (e.g. ``namedWindow`` and ``imshow``.
+If you want to create windows and show images into them while interacting with OpenCV from the REPL, at the moment you're left at your own.
+You could use Java Swing to fill the gap.

 License
 -------